cpyarger/GarageDoor/README.md

 Copy folder contents into sketchbook folder

-Run 5V Power and GND to the arduino run garage door to the relay labeled 10
+* Run 5V Power and GND to the arduino
+* Run garage door to the relay labeled 10
-Run door lights to relay labeled 13
+* Run door lights to relay labeled 13

 ##Back